Folk Solos And Duos: Worcestershire - for your Event

 This young talented duo consists of acoustic/electric violin and piano.
 They have performed at venues throughout the country including the Albert Hall and Symphony Hall and have supported famous entertainers such as Barry Manilow and Chris de Burgh.

 The duo provide a unique and distinctive musical touch to any special occasion.
-A regular performer in Worcestershire..
+A favourite for parties in Worcestershire..

 BWB can also be booked, along with a caller and either a Piper, Fiddler or Accor ... more